-Electrode boilers can also be used to take advantage of the daily peaks in a utility's system, whenever attractive off-peak rates or significant demand penalties exist.
-With an appropriate demand control, an electrode boiler can easily be set up to cut back or shut off during periods of peak electrical consumption.
-Where there is a night-time demand for space or process heat, the electrode boiler can operate on lower off-peak rates, while a gas/oil boiler provides day-time requirements; or the electrode boiler may be base-loaded, while an oil-fired unit is used for peaking requirement.
-With this arrangement more attractive, electricity is used to supply the bulk of the plant requirements, and oil is used to supply the peaks and hold electric demand charges down.
-In some situations, electricity may be consumed at low off-peak rates and stored, usually in the form of hot water, in accumulators for use during some or all of the peak hours of the day.
+Electrode boilers can also be used to take advantage of daily peaks in a utility system whenever attractive off-peak rates or significant demand penalties exist.
+With an appropriate demand control, an electrode boiler can easily be set up to cut back or shut off during peak electrical consumption.
+Where there is a nighttime demand for space or processed heat the electrode boiler can operate on lower off-peak rates while a gas/ oil burner supplies daytime requirements or the electrode boiler may be base loaded while an oil fired unit is used for peaking requirements.
+With this arrangement more attractive electricity is used to supply the bulk of the plant requirements, and oil is used to supply peaks and hold electrical demand charges down.
+In some situations, electricity may be consumed at low offpeak rates and stored, usually in the form of hot water in accumulators for use for some or all of the peak hours of the day.
 This approach is being used very effectively in several district heating projects in Canada.
+An even more attractive application of load leveling concept is possible at those plants which are able to purchase their electric requirements as block power.
+In this case a customer pays a fixed amount for his power requirements providing they do not exceed a maximum demand.
+Whenever the plant electrical load drops off below this maximum there is free energy available.
+An electrode boiler controlled by a master demand controller can be used to convert this free or excess electricity into heat or use by the plant while other fuel fired boilers are cut back, and fuel is saved for later use.
+The result in uniform power consumption results in maximum utilization of the power distribution equipment and enables the company to benefit from all the energy it is paying for.
+Several large pulp and paper mills are using this concept successfully with electrode boilers as large as 30,000 KW with capacities in excess of 100,000 lbs. steam per hour.

-An even more attractive application of the load leveling concept is possible, at those plants which are able to purchase their electric requirements as "block" power.
-In this case, the customer pays a fixed amount for his power requirements, provided that they do not exceed a maximum demand.
-Whenever the plant electrical load drops below this maximum, there is "free" energy available.
-An electrode boiler controlled by a master demand controller can be used to convert this "free," or excess, electricity into heat for use by the plant while other fuel-fired boilers are cut back and fuel is saved for later use.
-The resultant uniform power consumption results in maximum utilization of the power distribution equipment, and enables the company to benefit from all of the energy for which it is paying.
-Several large pulp and paper mills are using this concept successfully with electrode boilers as large as 30,000 kw, with capacities in excess of 100,000 lb of steam/hr.
-Electrode boilers are especially well suited to take advantage of the way electricity is sold-a must in many areas if electricity is to be competitive.
+Electrode boilers are especially well suited to take advantage of the way electricity is sold, a must in many areas if electricity is to be competitive.
 The units always start at zero load.
-The load increases gradually so that no sudden peaks are created.
-Yet, the load can be varied rapidly to respond to changes in the system's demand for heat or electricity.
-Start-up and shut-down are also rapid, so that a boiler operating on demand-control can take advantage of dips in plant demand, without the danger of establishing new peaks.
-Output and/or consumption is infinitely variable, enabling the boiler to closely follow either the plant load, or electric demand patterns.
+The load increases gradually so that no sudden peaks are created, yet the load can be varied rapidly to respond to changes in the system's demand for heat or electricity.
+Start up or shut down are also rapid so that a boiler operating on demand control can take advantage of dips in the plant's demand without the danger of establishing new peaks.
+Output and/or consumption is infinitely variable enabling the boiler to closely follow the plant load or electric demand pattern.
 The opportunity for both local and remote control adds additional flexibility to the operation of an electrode boiler.
-With a unity power factor, both power factor penalties and the need for compensory capacitors may also be reduced or eliminated.
+With a unity power factor both power factor penalties and the need for compensary capacitors may also be reduced or eliminated.